Tiiiger/bert_score/README.md

 Automatic Evaluation Metric described in the paper [BERTScore: Evaluating Text Generation with BERT](https://arxiv.org/abs/1904.09675) (ICLR 2020).
 #### News:
+- Updated to version 0.3.2
+  - **Bug fixed**: fixing the bug in v0.3.1 when having multiple reference sentences.
+  - Supporting multiple reference sentences with our command line tool.
 - Updated to version 0.3.1
   - A new `BERTScorer` object that caches the model to avoid re-loading it multiple times.
 Please see our [jupyter notebook example](./example/Demo.ipynb) for the usage.
   - Supporting multiple reference sentences for each example.
 The `score` function now can take a list of lists of strings as the references and return the score between the candidate sentence and its closest reference sentence.